Terry McAulay: NFL career

-McAulay began his NFL officiating career in 1998 as a side judge on Walt Coleman's crew and worked the 2000 NFC Championship game, which was his last game at that position before he became a referee for the 2001 NFL season.
+McAulay began his NFL officiating career in 1998 first as a side judge on Walt Coleman's crew, then as a side judge on Tony Corrente's crew in 1999, working the wild card game between the Miami Dolphins and the Seattle Seahawks at the end of that season.
+He later worked the 2000 NFC Championship game, which was his last game at that position before he became a referee at the start of the 2001 NFL season.
 He wore uniform number 77 (now worn by Terry Killens).
 Coincidentally, McAulay wore the same number and originally worked at the same position that was vacated by Mike Pereira, who served as the NFL's Vice President of Officiating from 2001 until February 2010.

 He was the first referee to work a Super Bowl with fewer than five seasons experience as a referee when he was the crew chief for Super Bowl XXXIX, which came at the end of his fourth season as a referee and is one of only six NFL Referees to have worked three or more Super Bowls.
 McAulay worked 17 playoff games during his NFL career, including 8 conference championship games, Super Bowl XXXIX, Super Bowl XLIII & Super Bowl XLVIII.
 At the time of his retirement, he was considered one of the top referees in the NFL.

 McAulay refereed the 2017 Monday Night Football season opener between the Los Angeles Chargers and Denver Broncos, which was the Chargers' first game since relocating to Los Angeles.
 When the Chargers called a first quarter timeout, McAulay mistakenly called them "San Diego".